app-generator/flask-black-dashboard-pro/README.md

 ## Build from sources

 > Note: this is a private repository.
-To get access, you should buy a license from the [product page](https://appseed.us/admin-dashboards/flask-dashboard-black-pro) page.
+To get access, you should buy a license from the [product page](https://appseed.us/admin-dashboards/flask-dashboard-black-pro).

 <br />